How to Clean the Skeletons in the Closet

 Post your comments and signup for new blog post updates below.

-In the summer of 2013, I received a spiritual message.
-This message was an invitation, a calling from the Lord Jesus Christ.
+In 2013, I received a spiritual message, a calling from the Lord Jesus Christ.

 The consequences, devastating!